tomvlt1/pdftoexcel/README.md

 `pip3 install openpyxl`

-_To install these, assuming you have python3 installed then, in vscode console, simply paste the lines and press enter.
-_
 1. create the “input“ folder *
 2. create the “output” folder *
 3. Place both `output_folder`  and `input_folder` in the same directory as the  `extractv2.py`
 4. in powershell navigate to the `extractv2.py` folder `cd enter/file/path/`
     1. for example `documents/thomas/sizeautomate` ← folder where `extractv2.py`is stored
 5. run `python3 extractv2.py` in PowerShell